omigroup/omigroup/README.md

 ## Our Vision
 >## We bolster the metaverse as an open and interoperable resource for anyone, inspired by the collaborative efforts of the community.

-## How To Get Involved
+## How To Get Involved 👈

 Are you passionate about the metaverse?
 Join us!

+>## New to our Github? check out [ OMI Github Strategy Outline](https://hackmd.io/msSrKU3NQv2QO8_aU5IhHQ?view).

 Informal discussions are happening on discord, [join our Discord](https://discord.gg/NJtT9grz5E).
 However, if you want to catch up on topics, ask questions, or discuss new ideas we highly encourage you contribute to our [GitHub Discussions](https://github.com/omigroup/OMIgroup/discussions), and come to [one of our meetings](#meetings).
 We have a shared [google calendar](https://calendar.google.com/calendar/u/1?cid=Y18wZHB1Z2Y5ZjgzZXE0cWVrbWI2b21xYmptZ0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) for tracking upcoming events.
-Want to know more about how we use github to track and manage our work?
-Check out [this OMI Github Strategy Outline](https://hackmd.io/msSrKU3NQv2QO8_aU5IhHQ?view).
 We manage meta-OMI tasks on the [omigroup/omigroup OMI General Tasks board](https://github.com/omigroup/omigroup/projects/1).
 We track all in-flight tickets across ALL of our working groups, on the org-wide omigroup [OMI Holistic Backlog](https://github.com/orgs/omigroup/projects/7/views/2).

-If you'd like to submit a proposal for a specification or other work item.
+>## To submit a proposal for a specification, working group, event or other work item.
 Please see the [PROCESS](./PROCESS.md) document.

 ## W3C Metaverse Interoperability Community Group